Out of pocket expenses

 No matter what level of cover you have, you may have to pay something towards going to hospital.
 It’s usually the difference between what nib pays for, and the total cost of your stay in hospital.
 Not everyone has an out of pocket expense when going to hospital; however it’s common to pay something towards the cost.

-In 2016, 74% of nib members who went to an nib Agreement Private Hospitals (or public hospital as a private patient) for a procedure included on their health cover had less than $100 in out of pocket expenses for medical services whilst in hospital (excluding any hospital excess).
+In 2016, 74% of nib members who went to an nib Agreement Private Hospital (or public hospital as a private patient) for a procedure included on their health cover had less than $100 in out of pocket expenses for medical services whilst in hospital (excluding any hospital excess).